- About ME

 You are here

 GRE scores are required for Master and Doctoral applicants.
-SGUS, JI-SGUS and EGL applicants are exempt from submitting GRE test scores.
+SUGS and JI-SUGS applicants are exempt from submitting GRE test scores.
 The Rackham Graduate School accepts the GRE Revised General Test.

 Scores are sent to the University of Michigan by providing the institution code of 1839 to ETS.
 GRE scores are valid for 5 years from the testing date.
 Scores must be received on or before the application deadline in order to avoid any delay in the application being reviewed.
 If you sent multiple test scores to us, please know that ME will receive all of them.
 We will use the best scores when evaluating your application.